bai/verhoeff/README.md

     Verhoeff.valid?
 543217 # => true
     Verhoeff.valid?
 543211 # => false

+## HighSecurity

+To ensure that you're including a gem with original code, you can install this gem using a HighSecurity policy.

+    gem cert --add <(curl -Ls https://gist.github.com/bai/5150087/raw/public_cert.pem)
+    bundle install --trust-policy HighSecurity

+Or, if you don't use bundler:

+    gem install verhoeff -P HighSecurity

 ## Contributing to verhoeff

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet